ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 ### Summary

-In this section, you’ve learned:
+In this section, you've learned:

 * How to declare and initialise variables
 * The most important data types in C
 * What type qualifiers like const and volatile do
-* How to spot and understand variable declarations in FreeBSD’s kernel code
+* How to spot and understand variable declarations in FreeBSD's kernel code

 You now have the tools to store and work with data in C, and you've already seen how FreeBSD uses the same concepts in production-quality kernel code.

-## Operators and Expressions
+## 4.5 Operators and Expressions

 So far, we've learned how to declare and initialise variables.
 Now it's time to make them do something!
-In this section, we’ll dive into operators and expressions, the mechanisms in C that allow you to compute values, compare them, and control program logic.
+In this section, we'll dive into operators and expressions, the mechanisms in C that allow you to compute values, compare them, and control program logic.

-We’ll cover:
+We'll cover:

 * Arithmetic operators
 * Comparison operators